graalvm/native-build-tools/common/docs/ANNOUNCEMENT.md

 }
 ```

-The plugin then adds `nativeAssemble` and `nativeRun` tasks that respectively creates a native executable and runs the main class (as one might expect ☺).
+The plugin then adds `jvmNativeCompile` and `nativeRun` tasks that respectively creates a native executable and runs the main class (as one might expect ☺).
 If the reflection configuration is necessary for the Native Image building, this plugin also provides a simple option that activates the `[native-image-agent](https://www.graalvm.org/reference-manual/native-image/BuildConfiguration/#assisted-configuration-of-native-image-builds)` without any additional user setup.
 More information (and _Kotlin_ configuration syntax) is available in the [documentation](https://github.com/graalvm/native-build-tools/blob/master/native-gradle-plugin/README.md).

 #### Testing in _Gradle_